Kum (godfather): History

 In modern Russian language the terms kum and kuma do not always signify godparents of one's child, but can be used in respect to close friends of the family or best man and best maid during a wedding.
 In Russia until the 15th century there was a tradition of taking only one godparent for a child, but nowadays it is common to have two godparents - mother and father.
 They must belong to the same church as the family of the baptized child; it is not allowed for godparents to be each other's husband and wife.
 According to church law, biological parents cannot serve as their own child's godparents.

 Kum and kuma played an important role in bringing up their godchild, would be invited to all family celebrations and received special attention.
-On the day of Saint Emilian (21 January) it was common to invite one's kum and kuma for a visit, during which they would present the hosts with soap and a towel, which had protect their godchild from evil eye and illness, after which a feast would be organized.
+On the day of Saint Emilian (21 January) it was common to invite one's kum and kuma for a visit, during which they would present the hosts with soap and a towel, which had protected their godchild from evil eye and illness, after which a feast would be organized.
 Many Russian proverbs and songs are dedicated to the relations with kum and kuma.
 They are also mentioned in literary works by Nikolai Gogol, Alexander Pushkin, Leo Tolstoy, Nikolay Leskov, Ivan Bunin and other classics of Russian literature.